SalomePlatform/adao/doc/en/ref_operator_requirements.rst

   already done by default in ADAO to increase performances.
 Only the very experienced user, seeking to manage particularly difficult cases, can be interested in this extension.
-Despite its simplicity, there is an explicit risk of significantly worsening performance.
+Despite its simplicity, there is an explicit risk of significantly worsening performance, or getting weird runtime errors.

 It is possible, when defining operator's functions, to set them as functions that treat not only one argument, but a series of arguments, to give back on